bfernando1/network-labs/EIGRP/path-selection.md

 ```

 Let's bring up R1's neighborship again with R2.
 When we do this, R3 will be
 the older neighbor.
-R2 should not use R1 as it's path to 5.5.5.5/32 or that
+R2 should *not* use R1 as it's path to 5.5.5.5/32.
-would be very disruptive.

 Neighborship is established between R1 and R2
 ```